conor-o-driscoll/conor-o-driscoll.github.io/_teaching/micro.md

 Recommended Readings and Literature
 ======
 1. _Microeconomics_ by N. Gregory Mankiw and Mark P. Taylor
+2. _Microeconomic Foundations I: Choice and Competitive Markets_ by David M. Kreps
+3. _Microeconomic Foundations II: Imperfect Competition, Information, and Strategic Interaction_ by David M. Kreps
+4. _Chicago Price Theory_ by Sonia Jaffe, Robert Minton, Casey B. Mulligan, and Kevin M. Murphy
-2. _Microeconomic Theory_ by Andreu Mas-Collel, Michael Whinston, and Jerry Green
+5. _Microeconomic Theory_ by Andreu Mas-Collel, Michael Whinston, and Jerry Green
-3. _The Great Economists: How Their Ideas Can Help Us Today_ by Linda Yueh
+6. _The Great Economists: How Their Ideas Can Help Us Today_ by Linda Yueh